- 30 min. (public) or 60 min. (groups)

 Designed for school and community groups, these 60-minute sessions guide students through their own creative processes to design and develop prototype solutions to urgent science challenges.

 Recommended for 5th grade and up; maximum capacity is 30 children.
-To reserve a session for your group, contact Group Reservations at (773) 684-1414.
-Limited busing is available for school groups.
+Included with Museum Entry, but school groups must reserve a session in advance.
+To reserve a session, contact Group Reservations at (773) 684-1414.

 About the Black Creativity program